RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Core/Configuring credentials.md

 | ServiceUser | Content Manager (ISH) | This is a Content Manager user that is used from the deployment for certain batch operations |
 | Actor | Security Token Service (STS) | This is a user that is used to drive authentication with identity delegation |

-**Notice** that the module will assume that the given credential are valid for their respected scope and only configure the deployment to use them.
+**Notice** that the module will assume that the given credential are valid for their scope and only configure the deployment to use them.
 The module will not validate the credential validity.

 **Tip** to update the password per target type, use the following cmdlet while keeping the username the same.